-Some careers associated with science tech require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with science tech may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for science tech careers below.

 |Less than a High School Diploma||1.1%|